High-throughput bidirectional electro-optic transduction assessed with a practical quantum capacity: Transduction performance of prior work

-For transducer platforms in upconversion quoted in Fig. \ref{fig:comparison}(c), we use data points from Ref. \cite{zhao2024quantum}, and include three additional works, summarized in Table~\ref{tab:upconversion points}.
+For the results of other cited work reported in Fig. \ref{fig:comparison}, we use data points from Ref. \cite{zhao2024quantum}, and summarize the addition of new data points in Table~\ref{tab:upconversion points}.
+We include three additional works in upconversion, and find a different value for $\Naddup=n_\text{i}/\eta_\text{MW}$ for Ref.~\cite{meesala2024non}.
+We also add the measured downconversion performance for Ref.~\cite{sahu2022quantum}.

-For Fig. \ref{fig:comparison}(d), we include two platforms that have reported downconversion performances, summarized in Table~\ref{tab:downconversion points}.
 We make the conservative choice to include optical mode matching efficiency losses for this work, as well as for Refs. \cite{brubaker2022optomechanical, higginbotham2018harnessing}, as comparable signal losses would be incurred with incorporation into a realistic network.
-However, we do not include it for other platforms, keeping with the convention used in Ref.~\cite{zhao2024quantum}.
+However, we do not impose this choice on other platforms, keeping with the convention used in Ref.~\cite{zhao2024quantum}.